Maritime history of California: The paddlewheel steamer

 In 1846 the Oregon boundary dispute was settle with Great Britain and California was conquered in 1847 and annexed in 1848.
 The United States was now a Pacific Ocean power.
 Starting in 1848 Congress, after the annexation of California but before the California Gold Rush was confirmed there, had subsidized the Pacific Mail Steamship Company with $199,999 to set up regular packet ship, mail, passenger and cargo routes in the Pacific Ocean.
 This was to be a regular scheduled route from Panama City, Nicaragua and Mexico to and from San Francisco and Oregon.
 Panama City was the Pacific terminus of the Isthmus of Panama trail across Panama.
 The Atlantic Ocean mail contract from East Coast cities and New Orleans to and from the Chagres River in Panama was won by the United States Mail Steamship Company whose first paddle wheel steamship, the SS Falcon (1848) was dispatched on 1 December 1848 to the Caribbean (Atlantic) terminus of the Isthmus of Panama trail—the Chagres River.

 The SS California (1848), the first Pacific Mail Steamship Company paddle wheel steamship, left New York City on 6 October 1848 with only a partial load of her about 60 saloon (about $300 fare) and 150 steerage (about $150 fare) passenger capacity.
 Only a few were going all the way to California.
 Her crew numbered about 36 men.
 She left New York well before confirmed word of the California Gold Rush had reached the East Coast.
 Once the California Gold Rush was confirmed by President James Polk in his State of the Union address on 5 December 1848 people started rushing to Panama City to catch the SS California.
-The picked up more passengers in Valparaiso Chile and Panama City Panama and showed up in San Francisco, loaded with about 400 passengers—twice the passengers it had been designed for—on 28 February 1849.
+The picked up more passengers in Valparaíso, Chile, and Panama City, Panama, and showed up in San Francisco, loaded with about 400 passengers—twice the passengers it had been designed for—on 28 February 1849.
 She had left behind about another 400-600 potential passengers still looking for passage from Panama City.
 The SS California had made the trip from Panama and Mexico after steaming around Cape Horn from New York—see SS California (1848).